AdaCore/spark2014/docs/guidance/main.rst

    P (S);  --<<--  info: initialization of "S.Size" proved
            --<<--  info: initialization of "S.Content" proved

+.. index:: Initialization

 Yet another option is to refactor code to respect the SPARK data initialization policy.
-Specifically, initialize every components of a record object in a single procedure and always initialize subprogram outputs.
-Alternatively, partial initialization (only on some program paths) can be represented by a variant record:
+Specifically, initialize every component of a record object in a single procedure and always initialize subprogram outputs.
+Alternatively, partial initialization (only on some program paths) can be implemented through a variant record:

 .. code-block:: ada